christophe-cerin/OnlineML_ESP32/ARDUINO/Data-processing-with-Arduino-IDE-and-IOT/IOT-TemperatureANDHumidity-Monitoring/README.md

 **4. Device Addition**

- • Add a new device by selecting the ESP32-WROOM-DA-MODULE model.
+ - Add a new device by selecting the ESP32-WROOM-DA-MODULE model.
- • Give your device a name and associate it with the template you previously created in the Dashboard.
+ - Give your device a name and associate it with the template you previously created in the Dashboard.

 **5. ESP32 Connection**

- • Copy your device's authentication information, which looks like this:
+ - Copy your device's authentication information, which looks like this:

 #define BLYNK_TEMPLATE_NAME "xxxxx"
 #define BLYNK_AUTH_TOKEN "yyyyy"

- • Open the Arduino IDE.
+ - Open the Arduino IDE.
 Go to Examples → Blynk → Boards_Wifi → Esp32_Wifi.
- • Paste the authentication information you just copied into the example code.
+ - Paste the authentication information you just copied into the example code.
- • In your Blynk dashboard, you will find another piece of information to copy:
+ - In your Blynk dashboard, you will find another piece of information to copy :

 #define BLYNK_TEMPLATE_ID "zzzzz"
 #define BLYNK_TEMPLATE_NAME "xxxxx"

- • Also paste this information into your Arduino code.
+ - Also paste this information into your Arduino code.
 You can then adapt the program to your specific needs.
- • The program that we have successfully developed and tested is now ready to be uploaded to your ESP32.
+ - The program that we have successfully developed and tested is now ready to be uploaded to your ESP32.